Sydney-Informatics-Hub/observable-crate/README.md

 # RO-Crate Viewer

-This is an [Observable Framework](https://observablehq.com/framework) project.
+Experimenting with using the [Observable Framework](https://observablehq.com/framework) to explore the structure and contents of an [RO-Crate](https://www.researchobject.org/ro-crate/1.1/)

 To start the local preview server, run:

 ```
 npm run dev